 An IMSR® plant is right sized for today’s industrial needs.
 It is designed for fast modular construction using modules manufactured in factories and transported by truck or rail for on-site modular assembly.
 This modular approach to manufacturing and assembly allows for construction of an IMSR® plant in four years, under half the time required for conventional nuclear power plants.

 Selecting an IMSR® plant means significantly lower construction and financing costs.
-Being smaller, an IMSR® plant requires a much smaller upfront investment (less than U.S. $1 billion rather than U.S. $10 billion plus for conventional power plants).
+Being smaller, an IMSR® plant requires a much smaller upfront investment (less than U.S. $3 per watt IOC), far less than the U.S. $10 billion plus capital requirement for conventional power plants.
 An IMSR® plant is more affordable and easier to finance compared to conventional nuclear plants, which today require government backing and financing support.